fedih/Digital_Twin/README.md

 2. Open the project folder:
 cd moodify

-3.Launch the index.html file in your browser.
+3. Launch the index.html file in your browser.

 You can also use a live server extension in VSCode for a better experience.